What is Collaborative Practice?

 What about confidentiality?

-What happens if my partner/spouse doesn't give a full and frank financial disclosure?
+What happens if my partner/spouse fails to provide a full and frank financial disclosure?

-Why can't we go to court if the collaborative process doesn't work?
+Why can't we go to court if we use the collaborative process

 Is my case suitable for the collaborative process?